spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **default:** Template.xlsx
 This option defines the file name when a template is downloaded.
-If not defined, code checks if Label for OData Type defined.
+If not defined, the code checks if Label for OData Type defined.

 ### `tableId`

-This plugin checks first whether exactly one table exists in an object page.
+This plugin first checks whether exactly one table exists on an object page.
 If there is no table or more than one table, an error is returned.
-In case of error, the ID of the table can be specified.
+In case of an error, the ID of the table can be specified.
 **example:**

 ````